kmillerusaf/iron-skillet/README.md

 # Iron Skillet
 The purpose of the Iron Skillet project is to provide a repository of XML configuration snippets that may be used to secure a Palo Alto Networks NGFW in accordance with our best practice recommendations.
-These configuration snippets can be easily loaded into a firewall or Panorama minimizing configuration time to reducing errors.
+These configuration snippets can be easily loaded into a firewall or Panorama minimizing configuration time to reduce errors.

 The template details and usage are documented at: